dorothysyu/animator/README.md

 Dorothy Yu and [Jocelyn Chan](https://www.linkedin.com/in/jocelyn-chan-sw/)

 ## Acknowledgements
-Vidoje Mihajlovikj - Instructor for the OOD class
+* Vidoje Mihajlovikj - Instructor for the OOD class
-OOD TAs - helpfully guided me and my partner to various solutions
+* OOD TAs - helpfully guided me and my partner to various solutions
+* Code in `util` folder provided by course (i.e. not written by me or my partner)